Maple syrup is one of Canada’s most iconic sweet treats, loved for its unique flavour and natural origin. However,...

 The Great Gathering of First Nations in Mashteuiatsh

-This event takes place in July at the Ilnu cultural transmission site of Mashteuiatsh, on the shores of Lake Pekuakami or Lake Saint-Jean.
+This event takes place in July on the Ilnu cultural transmission site of Mashteuiatsh, on the shores of Lake Pekuakami or Lake Saint-Jean.
 The site is located 3 hours from Quebec City.

-The Great Gathering of First Nations is a moment of celebration and cultural sharing.
-There we attend pow wow dances, percussion groups as well as traditional sports competitions.
-Visitors can also enjoy exhibitions of crafts and manual arts and discover the culinary arts of the First Nations.
-A beautiful fireworks display is also planned for a magnificent spectacle once night falls.
-In 2023, the 17th edition takes place in July.
+The Great Gathering of First Nations is a time of celebration and cultural sharing.
+There are pow wow dances, drumming groups and traditional sports competitions.
+Visitors can also enjoy craft and manual arts exhibits and discover the culinary arts of the First Nations.
+A beautiful fireworks display is also planned for a beautiful spectacle once night falls.
+In 2023, the 17th edition will take place in July.

 The Wendake International Pow Wow

 This event takes place at the artistic crossroads near the Akiawenrahk' River, 20 minutes from Quebec City.
-It brings together First Nations peoples from across North America.
-This festival is a true moment of sharing traditions and culture, particularly those of the Huron-Wendat.
+It brings together First Nations people from all over North America.
+This festival is a real moment of sharing traditions and culture, particularly those of the Huron-Wendat.
 Several groups represent themselves in international dance and percussion competitions.

-As in other festivals of this style, cultural sharing also involves cuisine.
+As in other festivals of this style, cultural sharing also takes place through cuisine.
 You can taste game or bannock (bannock in English), this traditional Aboriginal bread.
-An artisan fair is also planned to allow exhibitors to offer their unique artifacts to visitors.
+A craft fair is also planned to allow exhibitors to offer their unique artifacts to visitors.

-Once night falls, Aboriginal DJs ignite the crowd with “pow wow step” music.
+After dark, Aboriginal DJs get the crowd going with “pow wow step” music.

-Many other Indigenous festivals exist in Canada, but most are still small.
-Aboriginal people are just beginning to come together and organize themselves, so there is hope that these events and celebrations will take off on a large scale in the future.
-If you want to attend this type of festival, you should know that most take place in summer, particularly in June.
-Summer is also the most popular season to visit Canada and tourists flock massively.
+There are many other Indigenous festivals in Canada, but most are still small.
+Indigenous peoples are just starting to come together and organize, so there is hope that these events and celebrations will grow in size in the future.
+If you are interested in attending these types of festivals, you should know that most of them take place in the summer, particularly in June.
+Summer is also the most popular season to visit Canada and tourists are flocking in droves.

 Canada is delivered to your home with Les Trésors d'Érable.
-We offer you a multitude of items from Canada to invite a bit of this beautiful country into your home.
-Of Maple syrup, of cranberry tea, cosmetics or decoration: you will definitely find something that you like in our online store.
+We offer you a multitude of items from Canada to invite a little bit of this beautiful country into your home.
+From maple syrup, of cranberry tea, cosmetics or decoration: you will definitely find something you like in our online store.

 icon